What Is A Hostel? [Traveler’s Guide, FAQ]

 What Is A Hostel?

-And hostel accommodation helps make this possible.
-As someone who’s stayed in countless hostels around the world, I’m convinced there’s a hostel type that can fit every traveler - regardless of your tastes and budget.
+Hostel accommodation helps make this possible.
+As someone who’s stayed in countless hostels around the world, I’m convinced there’s a hostel for all types of travelers - regardless of your tastes and budget.

 In this guide, I’ll break down everything a traveler should know about hostels.